AegisCrusader/panelattacktools/README.md

-# panelattackmodmanager
+# panelattacktools
-This is a mod manager for Panel Attack.
+This is a mod manager and tool program for Panel Attack.